Speed-Type/MushroomIdentifier/README.md

 The model is retrained from the resnet-18 model.
 The python file utilizes the .onnx file to recognize an image that the user inputs.
 A few test images are also included.

+This mushroom genuses this model can detect are:
+Agaricus
+Amanita
+Boletus
+Cortinarius
+Entoloma
+Hygrocybe
+Russula
+Sullius
+Lactarius

 ## Running this project

 1. Add steps for running this project.